 When It Comes to Supporting Candidates, Ideology Trumps Race and Gender

-Prejudiced people will still vote for Black and female politicians, as long as ideologies match, study says.
+Prejudiced people will still vote for Black and female politicians, as long as ideologies match, a study says.

 Voters who express prejudice against minorities and women are still more likely to support candidates who most closely align with their ideologies, regardless of the race or sex of such candidates, according to research published by the American Psychological Association.